 Their willingness to accept digital payments is largely driven by customer demand and face these additional challenges:

-- the payment fee (on e-commerce platforms) or Merchant Discount Rate (MDR) for digital payment acceptance (via debit/credit cards) are high in relation to the smaller individual transaction size;
+- the payment fee (on e-Commerce platforms) or Merchant Discount Rate (MDR) for digital payment acceptance (via debit/credit cards) are high in relation to the smaller individual transaction size;

 - basic digital infrastructure challenges of internet connectivity, and cash flow management when transitioning

 Consumers (P2B payments)